edcarp/Ed-DaSH/ed-dash_lessons/nextflow.md

+---
-# Introduction to Bioinformatics workflows with Nextflow and nf-core
+title: "Introduction to Bioinformatics workflows with Nextflow and nf-core"
+layout: page
+show_heading: false
+---

 ## Overview
 Nextflow is  a workflow management system, similar to Snakemake but written in Groovy.